 The Journal of Finance publishes leading research across all the major fields of finance.
 It is one of the most widely cited journals in academic finance, and in all of economics.
 Each of the six issues per year reaches over 8,000 academics, finance professionals, libraries, and government and financial institutions around the world.
 The journal is the official publication of The American Finance Association, the premier academic organization devoted to the study and promotion of knowledge about financial economics.

 AFA members can log in to view full-text articles below.

 View past issues

 BJÖRN HAGSTRÖMER, ALBERT J. MENKVELD

 How does information get revealed in decentralized markets?
 We test several hypotheses inspired by recent dealer‐network theory.
-To do so we construct an empirical map of information revelation where two dealers are connected based on the synchronicity of their quote changes.
-The tests, based on EUR/CHF quote data including the 2015 crash, largely support theory: strongly connected (i.e., central) dealers are more informed.
+To do so, we construct an empirical map of information revelation where two dealers are connected based on the synchronicity of their quote changes.
+The tests, based on the euro to Swiss franc spot rate (EUR/CHF) quote data including the 2015 crash, largely support theory: strongly connected (i.e., central) dealers are more informed.
 Connections are weaker when there is less to be learned.
 The crash serves to identify how a network forms when dealers are transitioned from no‐learning to learning, that is, from a fixed to a floating rate.